 Things to do in the Historic Fort Worth Stockyards:

-- Boot scoot at the biggest honky-tonk in the world, Billy Bob’s Texas
+- Boot scoot at the biggest honky-tonk in the world, Billy Bob’s Texas.
+You can see Willie Nelson, Josh Hayes in concert, Jake Owen.
+Its a good time.
+A must in Fort Worth.

 - Take the kids to Bills Wild West Show